Retr0Kr0dy/malloc-bomb/README.md

 Creating an enormous malloc forces the kernel to allocate all available memory, thus, causing a stall in the creation of any new tasks. ([see How ? for more explanation](#How))

-# Why ?
+# Why?

 Cause it's way funnier like this.

-# How ?
+# How?

-This malloc bomb look simple, and it is.
+This malloc bomb looks simple, and it is.

 First the **while** loop.